Connect to a TiDB Cloud Dedicated Cluster via Private Endpoint with AWS

 1. Go back to the TiDB Cloud console.

-Step 5.
-Enable private DNS
+Step 4.
+Enable private DNS and create connection

 Enable private DNS in AWS.
 You can either use the AWS Management Console or the AWS CLI.